Model names vs model numbers

 ### **Example: XP-Pen Artist 16 Pro and XP-Pen Artist Pro 16**

-These tablets names differ by where the word "Pro" is in their name.
-One has it in the middle and one has it a the end.
+These tablet names differ by where the word "Pro" appears.
+One has it in the middle, and one has it at the end.

 * **Artist&#x20;**<mark style="color:red;">**Pro**</mark>**&#x20;16 (ID160F-E)** ([product page](https://www.xp-pen.com/product/artist-pro-16.html))